khazarAhmadi/khazarAhmadi.github.io/_pages/about.md

 I obtained my PhD in psychology at Otto-von-Guericke University Magdeburg and completed my first postdoctoral training in Clinical Memory Research Unit at Lund University.
 Currently, I am a postdoc in Axmacher’s Lab at Ruhr University Bochum.

-You can contact me at Khazar.ahmadi@rub.de.
-Feel free to explore different sections of my page.

-My winning brain-artwork at Erwin Hahn Institute at 2023 competition

 A data-driven personal website